Sunday, June 22, 2014

 Ten Books +1 for Summer or Winter Days

-As usual I find myself in the middle of a hot summer with little energy to do much except read and would suggest these eleven books are likely to not only pass time but to inspire the thoughts of the reader back into days of drifting sand and elegance on the Nile.
+As usual, I find myself in the middle of a hot summer with little energy to do much except read, and I would suggest these eleven books are likely to not only pass time but to inspire the thoughts of the reader back into days of drifting sand and elegance on the Nile.

 10. Egypt by H.H.
 Powers

-This 1924 guide book is written by a gentleman with all the graciousness a cynic could muster, a cynic however with a good sense of Egyptian art.
-The travel to Cairo and down the Nile is met with a lingering disdain of mankind and a slightly quirky way at viewing the sites.
-I would have put this book higher on this list except it may be difficult for readers to find.
+This 1924 guidebook is written by a gentleman with all the graciousness a cynic could muster, a cynic, however, with a good sense of Egyptian art.
+The travel to Cairo and down the Nile is met with a lingering disdain of mankind and a slightly quirky way of viewing the sites.
+I would have put this book higher on this list, except it may be difficult for readers to find.

 9. Pyramids and Progress

-With this c1900 book the author takes the reader on an elegant journey around Egypt including the meeting of some of the eras great Egyptologists especially Sir Flinders Petrie who's good graces opened the door to worthy events and places of the day for the author.
-This book would also be higher on the list except it will be hard to find.
+With this 1900 book, the author takes the reader on an elegant journey around Egypt, including the meeting of some of the era's great Egyptologists, especially Sir Flinders Petrie, whose good graces opened the door to worthy events and places of the day for the author.
+This book would also be higher on the list, except it will be hard to find.

 8. Jewels of the Pharaohs